A theoretical model for power generation via liquid crystal elastomers: Abstract

 \section{Abstract}

 Motivated by the need for new materials and green energy production and conversion processes, a class of mathematical models for liquid crystal elastomers integrated within a theoretical charge pump electrical circuit is considered.
-The charge pump generates higher voltage from a lower voltage supplied by a battery and recharges the battery by harnessing the chemical and mechanical properties of liquid crystal elastomers transitioning from the nematic to isotropic phase when illuminated or heated.
-For the material constitutive model, purely elastic and neoclassical-type strain energy densities, applicable to a wide range of monodomain nematic elastomers, are combined with a modified Maier-Saupe mean field model for photo-thermal responses.
+The charge pump harnesses the chemical and mechanical properties of liquid crystal elastomers transitioning from the nematic to isotropic phase when illuminated or heated to generate higher voltage from a lower voltage supplied by a battery.
+For the material constitutive model, purely elastic and neoclassical-type strain energy densities applicable to a wide range of monodomain nematic elastomers are combined, while elastic and photo-thermal responses are decoupled to make the investigation analytically tractable.
 By varying the model parameters of the elastic and neoclassical terms, it is found that liquid crystal elastomers are more effective than rubber when used as dielectric material within a charge pump capacitor.

 \keywords{liquid crystal elastomers, actuation, parallel plate capacitor, nonlinear elasticity, mathematical modelling}